F5Networks/f5-openstack-heat/docs/README.rst

 |release-notes|

-F5's OpenStack Heat Orchestration Templates (HOT) library (f5-openstack-heat) contains templates that let you deploy and/or configure a BIG-IP device/cluster from your OpenStack cloud.
+F5's orchestration template library for OpenStack Heat (``f5-openstack-heat``) is a set of Heat Orchestration Templates (HOT) that let you deploy and/or configure a BIG-IP device/cluster from your OpenStack cloud.

 Guides
 ------

-See the `F5 OpenStack Heat user documentation`_.
+See the `F5 Integration for OpenStack Heat`_ user documentation.

 Heat Orchestration Template index